More young Singaporeans signing up for dialect classes

 Said the 70-year-old who is Chinese educated: “This is our ancestors’ language… I want my grandchildren to know about Hokkien and our origins.”

-Two of his grandsons attend the SHHKA preschool which, while its curriculum is primarily in Mandarin, also teaches some dialect nursery rhymes (and not just in Hokkien but also Cantonese).
+Two of his grandsons attend the SHHK preschool which, while its curriculum is primarily in Mandarin, also teaches some dialect nursery rhymes (and not just in Hokkien but also Cantonese).

 “Usually in the car, they will start singing the Hokkien songs that the school teaches.
 Sometimes I hum along with them and I purposely sing the wrong words to see if they notice.
 They’ll say, ‘you sang wrongly’, I’ll say, ‘not bad’.”